 I've been photographing seriously since 2013 and feel most at home with moody, monochromatic tonalities.
 I don't embrace the idea of photography as visual record.
 Rather, I see it as a way to bring out moods and impressions latent in a scene — the photograph as an image of a memory, invented or real.

-By trade I'm a classicist, with a specialization in Greek literature, though currently my interests extend to Latin as well as Greek sources, and to the Roman Mediterranean generally.
+By trade I'm a classicist, with a specialization in Greek literature.
 I teach in the Department of Classical and Near Eastern Studies at Binghamton University.
-I currently have one book out and am working on another.

 All images and text copyright Andrew Scholtz